UniExeterRSE/intro-version-control/_episodes/13_local_branches.md

 92b2ac2 Create general good practice guides directory
 ```

-We can see that the new commits have been added to the branch `branches-material`.
+We can see that the new commits have been added to the branch `branches-material`

-TODO: explain log output:
-* Confirmation that we are working on `branches-material` as indicated by
+and that we are now working on `branches-material` as indicated by
 `HEAD -> branches-material`.
-* New commits on `branches-material` branch, but not on `main` because `main`
-  stops at commit `42a9a32`.
+We can also see that commits to `main` stop at
+commit `42a9a32` shown by `origin/main, origin/HEAD, main`.

 We can verify that these new commits are not on the `main` branch by examining
 the log of `main` directly.
 In general, we can run